As a kid growing up in Southeast Chicago, Marshan Allen enjoyed fishing, hanging with friends, and even dabbling in music.

 While in prison, Marshan became certified as a paralegal to fight his own case, served as a teacher’s aide for computer technology courses, earned an associate’s degree, and clerked in the law library, among many other activities.
 Today, after two years of freedom, Marshan says he is working diligently, “trying to change the laws, trying to change the way the system views juveniles, and ultimately how they treat them.”
 All of the obstacles he has faced thus far have shaped how he approaches sentencing reform and the paths he has taken to produce change.

 He currently serves as Project Manager at Restore Justice Foundation, Incarcerated Children’s Advocacy Network (ICAN) Regional Connector for Illinois, board member of The Campaign for the Fair Sentencing of Youth (CFSY), and a mentor in his community.
 When asked about how he sees himself giving back in the future, Marshan said, “I want to be an example and show that we are not the monsters or predators that they claimed we were.
 That given the chance, we can integrate into society and be a positive change.”
 It is Marshan’s dream to obtain a bachelor’s degree and go on to become an attorney.
-In the meantime, he plans to continue his work teaching financial literacy and law accountability in his community.
+In the meantime, he plans to continue teaching youth in his community about Illinois law of accountability.

 Marshan’s hobbies include reading, learning, fishing, and he has just recently picked up DJing.